Man About Town (1939 film): Premiere

-Paramount Pictures, Benny's radio show sponsor Jell-O, Young & Rubicam (Jell-O's advertising agency) and NBC staged a lavish premiere in Benny's hometown, Waukegan, Illinois.
+Paramount Pictures, Benny's radio show's sponsor Jell-O, Young & Rubicam (Jell-O's advertising agency) and NBC staged a lavish premiere in Benny's hometown, Waukegan, Illinois.

 Reception

-Time described it thusly: "As lavish, tuneful, talent-packed as a good radio variety hour, Man About Town is just about as entertaining, just about as memorable."
+Time described it thus: "As lavish, tuneful, talent-packed as a good radio variety hour, Man About Town is just about as entertaining, just about as memorable."
 In her 2017 book Jack Benny and the Golden Age of American Radio Comedy, media studies professor Kathryn H. Fuller-Seeley wrote that "Man About Town, a lightweight film, was far funnier and fresher than anybody had anticipated."
 Then-Senator Harry S. Truman saw the movie in Washington, and wrote in a letter home to his wife that he enjoyed it.